AnishLushte07/youtube-chrome-extentsion/README.md

 # youtube-chrome-extentsion
-To remove commnets from page and restrict related videos list to window.
+To remove comments from page and restrict related videos list to window.